Pi (film): Production

-Before production, to finance the complex visual sets and shots for the film, producer Eric Watson and director Darren Aronofsky begged every friend, relative, or acquaintance for donations of $100 each.
-Eventually, they accumulated an estimated $60,000 for their production budget.
+Before production, to finance the complex visual sets and shots for the film, producer Eric Watson and director Darren Aronofsky asked every friend, relative, or acquaintance for donations of $100 each.
+Eventually, they accumulated about $60,000 for their production budget.

-The film was shot on an Aaton XTR Prod Camera, which shoots with 16mm film, with a Bolex H16 Camera used for most of the handheld shots.
+The film was shot on an Aaton XTR Prod Camera, which shoots with 16mm film, with a Bolex H16 Camera used for most of the handheld shots that the crew broke and had to fix.
+A Canon 16mm camera package was also used.
 Lenses were from Angenieux.
 The film was shot on black and white reversal film stock; Aronofsky aimed for high-contrast shots to give Pi a more "technically raw and spontaneous" look.

+Pi was produced with a low budget, with the crew being paid $200 a day and actors being paid $75 a day.
+To save money, various cost-cutting techniques were used, including using only the actors' clothes and thrift store purchases as costumes, and shooting all of the subway and outdoor city scenes illegally to get around paying expensive permits.
+To get vehicles for the film, Aronofsky says he "probably" rented a station wagon belonging to the film's consulting producer, and claims to have hailed a cab and paid the driver $100 to keep his car there for a scene that was later cut, rather than renting out an additional vehicle.

-Within Pi, stunts were replaced with ideas, action sequences with allegorical montages, and special effects with a haunting redefinition of New York City.
-For the main set which was Max Cohen's apartment, Scott Franklin's father allowed the production to use a warehouse he owned in Bushwick, Brooklyn.
-A back room was cleared out and used as a sound stage, upon which Max's Euclid supercomputer was built.
-The majority of the film was shot.
-New York was chosen as the setting due to Darren Aronofsky's upbringing and all that he was surrounded with growing up.
-The nuanced multicultural view of the city in the film reflects Aronofsky's personal views of New York.
-Shooting on location would require expensive permits to be obtained; to get around this, much of the film was technically shot illegally, with all of the subway and outdoor city scenes shot without permits.
+For the main set, which was Max Cohen's apartment, Scott Vogel secured a section of his fathers's warehouse in Bushwick, Brooklyn.
+A back room was cleared out and used as a sound stage, where Max's Euclid computer was built and the majority of the film was shot.

 Finishing the film was more costly than shooting it.
 The post-budget was $68,183, most of which went into post-production sound, film and lab work, and film editing.
-Throughout the filming, fifty-three thousand feet of 16mm film was shot, amounting to about 23 hours over 28 days.
+Throughout the filming, 53,000 feet of 16mm film was shot, amounting to about 23 hours over 28 days.